About Gaz

 Pre-Cycling

-I was approved for the surgery in April, however as I had a Holiday booked at the end of September they told me that it would not be done until at least October 2008, I decided that I needed to change and attempt to get a little stronger for the operation.
-I purchased a Giant Yukon 08 MTB, I decided that I wanted to cycle to work, it was 6.5 miles away from where I live, and there is also a nasty hill that I had to ride on both journeys, there was no way I would be able to do that, it was something I was going to have to build up to.
+I purchased a Giant Yukon 08 MTB, I decided that I wanted to cycle to work, it was 6.5 miles away from where I live, and there is also a nasty hill that I had to ride on both journeys, there was no way I would be able to do that, it was something I was going to have to build up to

 From January to April I had lost around four-and-a-half stone and while I was impressed with my efforts it did mean that I was going to attempt to cycle weighing-in at over 34 stone.
-It was June 2008, 6pm; I had finished work, the sun was shining, my time was now, I got my bike and headed outside.
-I looked and felt like a total idiot, but nothing was going to stop me.
+It was June 2008, 6pm; I had finished work, the sun was shining.

 I had been watching NBC’s The Biggest Loser, seeing people weighing up to 29 stone doing punishing exercise.
 I was inspired by Mark Kruger and Roger Schultz who were both finalists, and who’d shown me in each episode how you not only need to change physically but also mentally.
-The reality, however, was that both Mark and Roger were 200 pounds lighter than me – shouldn’t it have been me that was on the show?
+The reality, however, was that both Mark and Roger were 200 pounds lighter than me at their heaviest ! – shouldn’t it have been me that was on the show?
 The Biggest Loser is something I will always credit for helping save my life.
 If I hadn’t seen with my own eyes what could be done, then I’m not sure I would have even attempted it.

 I cycled the half-mile to my local train station.
 I was wheezing, my arms hurt holding up my weight, my legs hurt pushing my weight along.
 I was soaking in sweat, like someone who had just run over 30 miles – but I had done it!
 I had made it to the half-way point.
 I took in an energy gel, about 500ml of water and had a ten-minute sit-down.
 I was then ready to set off again and get home.
 Boy was it hard.
 By the time I was home I thought to myself “I can’t do this” – I couldn’t breath, I was coughing and wheezing, tired and sore but I had cycled one mile.
 This was a REAL wake-up call for me; I had done well in losing over four stone but the reality that it was just a fraction of what I needed to do to survive this.
-With that I had a much needed half-hour sleep on the sofa.
+With that I had a much needed half-hour sleep on the sofa….

 Over the coming days I forced myself to up my mileage and I was at the stage after a week that I could cycle to the train station, and then cycle from the train station near work.